Pakistan’s embattled PM ousted in no-confidence vote - NewsBreak

 In an impassioned speech Friday, Khan doubled down on his accusations that his opponents colluded with the United States to unseat him over his foreign policy choices, which often seemed to favor China and Russia and defied the U.S.

 Khan said Washington opposed his Feb.
-24 meeting with Russian President Vladimir Putin in the Kremlin.
-The meeting took place hours after Russian tanks rolled into Ukraine, launching a devastating war in the heart of Europe.
+24 meeting with Russian President Vladimir Putin in the Kremlin hours after tanks rolled into Ukraine, launching a devastating war in the heart of Europe.

-Ahead of the vote, a member of Khan’s Cabinet referred to an earlier claim by Khan that Pakistani diplomats in Washington were told by a senior U.S. official that relations would improve if Khan was ousted.

-Human rights minister Shireen Mazari told Parliament that the purported memo by the U.S. official stated that “all would be forgiven” if Khan was out of power.
-She went on to ask: “Forgiven for what?
-What is our sin?”

 The U.S. State Department has denied any involvement in Pakistan’s internal politics.
 Deputy State Department spokeswoman Jalina Porter told reporters on Friday there was “absolutely no truth to these allegations.”

 Still, Khan urged his supporters to take to the streets, particularly the youth who have been the backbone of his support since the former cricket star turned conservative Islamist politician came to power in 2018.
-He said they needed to protect Pakistan’s sovereignty and oppose alleged U.S. dictates.
+He said they needed to protect Pakistan’s sovereignty and oppose U.S. dictations.

 “You have to come out to protect your own future.
 It is you who have to protect your democracy, your sovereignty and your independence. … This is your duty,” he said.
 “I will not accept an imposed government.”

-Khan’s allegations of U.S. involvement in attempts to oust him also exploit a deep-seated mistrust among many in Pakistan of U.S. intentions, particularly following 9/11.

-Washington has often berated Pakistan for doing too little to fight Islamic militants, even as thousands of Pakistanis have died at their hands and the army has lost more than 5,000 soldiers.
-Pakistan has been accused of aiding Afghanistan’s Taliban insurgents while also being asked to bring them to the peace table.
+Khan’s options are limited and should he see a big turnout in support, he may try to keep the momentum of street protests as a way to pressure Parliament to dissolve and go to early elections.

-The no-confidence vote loss for Khan brings to power some unlikely partners.
+The no-confidence vote loss for Khan may bring to power some unlikely partners.

 Among them is a radically religious party that runs scores of religious schools.
 The Jamiat-e-Ulema-Islam, or Assembly of Clerics, teaches a deeply conservative brand of Islam in its schools.
 Many of Afghanistan’s Taliban and Pakistan’s own homegrown violent Taliban graduated from JUI schools.